askonomm/bruno/README.md

 ## Example sites

-Here's a list of example sites, and their source code, who use Bruno.
+Here's a list of example sites that use Bruno (open a PR to list yours).

 - [Bien](https://bien.ee) ([source code](https://github.com/askonomm/bien.ee))